jonathandannel/jonathandannel.com/content/posts/vim-modern-ide/index.md

 I really like the selection of Nerd fonts, so let's go with those.

 Navigate to the font you want to use.
-Fira Mono is a decent and unoffensive choice for now.. https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/FiraMono/Regular
+Fira Mono is a decent and unoffensive choice for now:

+https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/FiraMono/Regular

 In the `complete` dir, grab the .ttf file you want (`Fira Mono Regular Nerd Font Complete.otf`) and move it to `~/.local/share/fonts/`.
 You may have to create this directory if it doesn't exist.